PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

     idMap = getIdMap(podlist)
 ```

-**NOTE**: `getPodList()` would fetch all the pod in the current namespace, if some Pods are running, may cause some error.
+**NOTE**: `getPodList()` would prefetch all the Pods in the current namespace, if some
+Pods are alreay running, it may cause some error.
 We will use [statfulesets](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets) instead of
 Kubernetes Pod or Replicaset in the future.

-For the implement of `getIdMap(podlist)`, this function would fetch each IP address of
-`podlist` and then sort them to generate `trainer_id`.
+The function `getIdMap(podlist)` fetches IPs addresses of `podlist` and then sort them
+to generate `trainer_id`.

 ```python
 def getIdMap(podlist):